 Want a precious tip?
 If you’re a fan of this restaurant, become a member of the club: one of the amenities is the dining deals, where meals become more affordable.
 Also, you can still get the member discount when dining with non-member friends.

 Its 19th-century construction and classical design influenced by well-known English clubs–which can also be found in Hong Kong–was kept until today as a point of reference in Macau society and for all Macau visitors.
 The building was designed with a neoclassical style (similar to many other constructions from the same era in Macau) by the Baron of Cercal and founded in 1870 with the name Military Guild.

-The club was built on the site of the old Franciscan monastery, and has only one level (with an underground level inside), with a long balcony across the entire main façade, comprised of five simplified Doric order classical columns on each side of the middle arched Pediment and at the façade wall, classical half columns surrounding the large wood windows and shutters.
+The club was built on the site of the old Franciscan monastery and has only one level with a basement inside.
+There is a long balcony across the entire main façade, comprised of five simplified Doric order classical columns on each side of the middle arched Pediment and at the façade wall, classical half-columns surrounding the large wood windows and shutters.
 Additionally, the building was subject to an extension in 1893.

 The rooms on the right side–members-only and the dining hall–were renovated under the supervision of the engineering-lieutenant Manuel de Mesquita Borges, during the last century in 1951 when it adopted its first name.
 Following a government request, the club was used as a refugee shelter from 1941 to 1945, for Hong Kong residents during the Pacific war.

 The official opening date of the Military Guild was 1952 and during the second half of the 20th century, it was mainly used to host well-known Sunday dancing meetings.
 Although renovated, its looks remained unchanged, with the use of high-quality materials and equipment such as solid wood in the doors, frames and panels, and the chandeliers.
 Outside, the integration with São Francisco Garden and the Battery 1st of December makes the entire area a place worth visiting and exploring.